BartlomiejIT/Data-Jobs-in-Poland-Excel/README.md

 ## Conclusion

-As a data enthusiast and former job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations and essential skills.
-By leveraging Excel features like Power Query, PivotTables, DAX and charts, I discovered key correlations between multiple skills and higher salaries particularly in Azure, Power BI or Tableau and cloud technologies.
+As a data enthusiast and former job seeker I embarked on this Excel-based project to uncover valuable insights about the data science job market.
+Using a dataset I've curated from real-world job postings I analyzed job titles, salaries and essential skills.
+By leveraging Excel features like Power Query, PivotTables, DAX and charts I discovered key correlations between multiple skills and higher salaries particularly in Azure, Power BI and other cloud technologies.